starlitBinaryHuntress/password-generator-attempt2/README.md

 # password-generator-attempt2

 ## Description
-I was motivated to correct the mistakes I had previously made in the first attempt of this challenge.
+I was motivated to correct the mistakes I had previously made in the first attempt of this challenge, and really get the hang of javascript to understand front-end functionality.
 I wanted to hone my skills in javascript with this challenge.
 This app will randomly generate a secure password with the variables the user requests.
 I learned many factors of prompts, alerts, and the input that goes into them.

 ## Table of Contents